Soundwave Data Breach

 Change Your Password

-If you haven't changed your password on this service since the breach, do so immediately.
+If you haven’t already changed the password affected by this breach, do so immediately on every account where it was used.

 Enable Two-Factor Authentication

-If 2FA is supported, add an extra layer of security to your account.
+Wherever 2FA is supported, add an extra layer of security to your account.

 Try 1PasswordGet Aura for identity theft and credit protection.
 Keep your assets safe with fast fraud alerts, instant credit lock, and $1,000,000 identity theft insurance.
 Speak to a U.S. based fraud specialist 24/7.